SpiderInk/frogteam/README.md

 - BUG: sometimes toolCall definitions or results are bad and the process errors out
     - Maybe just try catch and report/log/add history what happened? **done**
     - At this time the user can just try clicking "Go" again
+    - ANy fix will need to address the conversation rules

 ## Tasks - Backlog
 - prompt library sharing platform